noi-techpark/opendatahub-website/src/content/services/data-sharing/_index.md

 position: "Services"
 aliases: /data-sharing
 title: "Data Sharing: share your data online."
-subtitle: "We help you to give visibility to your data, identify suitable formats, processing algorithms and licences and to use technologies known by application developers."
+subtitle: "Open Data Hub, through its Data Sharing platform and service, helps organisations make data visible and accessible in a secure and structured way - by identifying the right formats, licences and processing methods, and using technologies known and trusted by developers.
+Share your datasets securely and in real time through our standardised data sharing API and connect with a broader digital innovation ecosystem."

 seo:
   title: "Data Sharing | Open Data Hub for secure data sharing"